talk2MeGooseman/react-twitch-embed-video/README.md

     > yarn

 2. Check **_package.json_** so that the information is correct.
-3. Start stroybook and start coding!
+3. Start storybook and start coding!
     > yarn start

-4. Bundle with `yarn build`
+4. Bundle with `yarn build --watch`
+5. Make project available locally by using `npm link`
-5. To test if it works correctly in another project you can use npm `npm install -S ../react-twitch-embed-video` Note the relative path
+6. To test if it works correctly in another project you can use npm `npm link react-twitch-embed-video`

 #### Extra
 * If you want to run eslint: